 \subsubsection{Experiment 1}

-Lessons learned from our pre-study, that influenced the setup of Experiment 1 were: First, the CPRs do have an influence on the explainability of the CNN, second, heat-maps seem to be more suitable than occlusion-maps for the evaluation with a subjective metric, and third, CPR 32 does not only influence the CNNs accuracy negatively (cf. Fig.~\ref{fig:pruningacc}, on page~\pageref{fig:pruningacc}) but also explainability to humans\footnote{We report detailed results of the pre-study in Section~\ref{susec:prestudy}.}.

-With these lessons in mind, we decided to use heat-maps only for Experiment 1.
-Furthermore, we decided to extend the three-point Likert-scale to a five-point Likert-scale and to disregard the model with CPR 32 in favor of models with CPR 4 and CPR 8.
+Lessons learned from our pre-study, that influenced the setup of Experiment 1 were: First, the CRs do influence the explainability of the CNN, second, heat maps seem to be more suitable than occlusion maps for the evaluation with a subjective metric, and third, CR 32 has a negative impact on the accuracy (cf. Figure~\ref{fig:pruningacc}, on page~\pageref{fig:pruningacc}) and the explainability to humans\footnote{We report detailed results of the pre-study in Section~\ref{susec:prestudy}.}.
+With these lessons in mind, we use heat maps only for Experiment 1.
+Furthermore, we extend the three-point Likert scale to a five-point Likert scale and disregard the model with CR 32 in favor of models with CR 4 and CR 8.
 Figure~\ref{fig:exsetup} (on page~\pageref{fig:exsetup}) shows the presentation of a single task.
-For this experiment we decided to focus on the heat-map images, as the pre-study had shown that these images produced clearer results.
-Again, participants were asked to decide which of the algorithms was more reasonable in its decision-making based on the shown heat-map images.
+For this experiment, we focus on the heat map images, as the pre-study has shown that these images produce clearer results.
+Again, participants were asked to decide which of the algorithms was more reasonable in its decision-making based on the shown heat map images.
 This time, participants were asked to make a more nuanced selection based on a 5-point Likert scale running from \textit{clearly more reasonable} (cmr) to \textit{clearly less reasonable} (clr) with \textit{slightly more reasonable} (smr), \textit{equally reasonable} (eq), and \textit{slightly less reasonable} (slr) in between.
-We crafted 500 heat-map images for the CPRs ${1,2,4,8}$, and compared each CPR with every other CPR, resulting in 3\,000 unique tasks.
-Every unique task was answered by 5 respondents generating a total of 15\,000 answers.
+We crafted 500 heat map images for the CRs ${1,2,4,8}$, and compared each CR with every other CR, resulting in 3\,000 unique tasks.
+Every unique task was answered by 5 respondents, generating a total of 15\,000 answers.